geggleto/form-builder/README.md

 ## Todo

 ### v1 goals
- - [ ] Add more Html Elements
- - [ ] Add Plugin to AJAXify the form
- - [ ] Add Plugin to use Vue.JS for binding

-### v2 Goals
-- [ ] Figure out a way to populate select options for the generator
+ - [X] Figure out a way to populate select options for the generator